KVSlab/morphMan/README.md

 -------------
 For an introduction to morphMan, and tutorials, please refer to the [documentation](https://morphman.readthedocs.io/en/latest/).

-If you wish to use morphMan for journal publications, please cite the journal article from JOSS:
+If you use wish to use morphMan for journal publications, please cite the following the following journal article for the methods:

+Bergersen, Aslak W., Henrik A. Kjeldsberg, and Kristian Valen‐Sendstad.
+"A Framework for Automated and Objective Modification of Tubular Structures: Application to the Internal Carotid Artery."
+International Journal for Numerical Methods in Biomedical Engineering (2020): e3330.

+And the journal article from JOSS for the software:

 Kjeldsberg et al., (2019). morphMan: Automated manipulation of vascular geometries.
 Journal of Open Source Software, 4(35), 1065, https://doi.org/10.21105/joss.01065